 The 20 degree Revelation Quilt is so warm and cozy.
-We use them for backpacking, car camping, even sometimes when flying places as they fit in our bags so well.
+Rita’s family uses them for backpacking, car camping, even sometimes when flying places as they fit in our bags so well.

-The Yeti cooler is legendary for keeping items ice cold days on end.
+The Yeti Tundra 35 Cooler is legendary for keeping items ice cold days on end.
 It also is super durable, with excellent impact resistance.

-We like them because they keep you from having to constantly buy ice when camping.
+We finally got our family a Yeti after another warm camping trip where we constantly had to buy ice.
 This cooler holds 28 liters which is perfect for a small family or couple to take camping for a weekend.

 For anyone going out of bounds on their skis, an avalanche course is a critical investment.
 Even if a skier doesn’t “plan” to be in avalanche area, sometimes the unexpected still happens.

 An avalanche course teaches the student how to read snow, watch for danger, and how to handle a situation when it does go wrong.